ylab-hi/ScanEPIC/README.md

 ## Overview

 Exitrons are novel intronic regions with both splice sites contained within a single annotated exon, effectively mimicking genomic deletions.
 ScanEPIC implements stringent filtering criteria to distinguish genuine exitron splicing events from technical artifacts such as those arising from reverse transcription slippage during library preparation.

+Typical runtime is around ~10 minutes using 4 cores on an average sized RNA-seq experiment.

 ## Installation